hugegraph/.github/profile/README.md

 Our repository([HugeGraph](https://github.com/apache/incubator-hugegraph)) has donated to `Apache Foundation`, so all repository here will be archived soon

-Please move to visit them (like https://github.com/apache/incubator-hugegraph)
+Please move to visit them (like https://github.com/apache/incubator-hugegraph) & the official website (https://hugegraph.apache.org/)

 ## Links